-The Power Off Configurations tool is used to set minimum thresholds for sensor data.
-All values below the specified threshold level will be discarded, rather than recorded to the database.
-This prevents wasting database capacity on saved recordings from inoperative equipment.
+The Internal Inactivity Configuration tool is used to set minimum thresholds for saving sensor data.
+All values below the specified threshold level will be discarded, rather than saved to the database.
+This prevents wasting database capacity on unwanted recordings from inoperative equipment.

-To configure sensors for the Power Off feature:
+To configure sensors thresholds:

-1. Open the Power Off Configuration tool in Phantom Manager (from DigivibeMX or El-Analytic/WiSER VIBE Pro)
+1. Open the Inactivity Configuration tool in Phantom Manager (from DigivibeMX or EI-Analytic/WiSER VIBE).